 Playground.
 A Playground is an open space designed and equipped for the active recreation of children.
 Playgrounds come in all shapes and sizes.
-Playgrounds are typically fenced and may include an open shelter.
+Playground are typically fenced and may include an open shelter.
 Playground equipment should be shaded.
+Intersperse playgrounds within residential areas, and place playgrounds within blocks, and within parks and greens.

 Plaza.
 A Plaza is available for civic purposes, active uses, and commercial activities.
 An urban center's large plaza serves to physically define the civic center.
 A plaza is spatially defined by building frontages.
 Trees are optional.
 Plazas tend to be hardscaped with brick, stone or even concrete.
+Locate plazas at gateways, the intersection of important streets, or in front of civic buildings.